TAGC-Brun/RAINET-RNA/README.md

 This project aims at identifying human long non-coding RNAs likely to scaffold protein complexes.

-This github page contains the source code associated to the Ribeiro _et al._ publication.
+This github page contains the source code associated to the Ribeiro _et al._ publication "Protein complex scaffolding as a prevalent function of human long non-coding RNAs".
 All resulting data and plots will be published elsewhere.

 ## Authors: